sectalks/sectalks.github.io/toowoomba.md

 ## Upcoming meetups

-We are planning our first meetup in November 2018.
+We are planning our first meetup on 8th November 2018.

 Reach out to [toowoomba@sectalks.org](mailto:toowoomba@sectalks.org) if you would like to help, present, sponsor or just join in.

 You may also want to follow [@sectalks_twb](https://twitter.com/sectalks_twb) on Twitter.